 Therapy sessions are confidential and private.
 The goal of counseling is to build capacity within the individual, couple, or family and empower them to manage issues that emerge from life changes.
 Some of these life changes or emotions can include grief, anxiety, depression or unhealthy behaviors.
 Appointment sessions are normally 45-50 minutes in length and are scheduled weekly, bi-weekly or as needed.

 The Emmaus Center does not offer crisis counseling or crisis intervention and we cannot take walk-in clients.
-Psychiatric emergencies are referred to providers that are qualified to handle such emergencies.

 The staff of The Emmaus Center utilizes various types and techniques of therapy, depending on the presenting issue.
 The process involves an active interaction between the client and the therapist.
 Certain therapy approaches may be more helpful for some issues than others.
 If a particular strategy is not working, our staff will discuss this with you.
 There are certainly no guarantees that treatment will work for everyone.

-Play Therapy: the therapist works one-on-one with the child/adolescent utilizing play techniques.
+The therapist works one-on-one with the child/adolescent utilizing play techniques.
 The therapist will begin play therapy with a parent consultation in which the parent will be asked questions about their child/adolescent, including early development, current development, and presenting concerns.
 The play therapist will have follow-up parent consultations with parents as needed.
 For more information on parent's role in play therapy, please visit The Association for Play Therapy website under Resources.